Getting Started for Video Conferences

 To make sure that your conference can be viewed by larger audiences, you don’t need to add them as attendees.
 It is possible to configure streaming to third-party services via RTMP or SAP and to the local network via NDI:

-1. Go to the Configuration → Recording and streaming section.
+1. Go to the Settings → Recording and streaming section in TrueConf Group.

-2. To configure the RTMP stream, go to the RTMP stream menu and set the necessary parameters: host server, RTMP application, stream name/key, username, and password.
-You can also set up delay and automate the start and stop of the RTMP stream.
+2. To configure RTMP streaming, go to the RTMP streaming menu and set the necessary parameters: host server, RTMP application, stream name/key, username, and password.
+You can also set the delay and automate the start and end of RTMP streaming.

-3. To configure broadcasting via the SAP protocol, go to the SAP stream menu.
+3. To configure broadcasting via the SAP protocol, go to the SAP streaming menu.
 You can specify the broadcast address and port, and enable automatic start and stop of the broadcast.

-4. To broadcast an event using the NDI protocol, go to the NDI stream menu and specify the stream name.
+4. To broadcast an event via the NDI protocol, navigate to the NDI streaming menu and specify the stream name.

 For any of the streaming methods you can enable automatic start and ending of broadcasting (when the meeting starts and ends).